jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 >	pcocc image import docker-archive:~igcmg/Tools/climaf/climaf_spirit_a.tar cesmep_container

 This should be done only once by each user.
-The path /ccc/cont003... is correct at the time of writing and may change in the future.
+The path above is correct at the time of writing and may change in the future.

 Settings: